 As an adoptive parent, you will still get support from us after the Adoption Order has been made.
-In Aspire, we have experienced social workers, support workers, clinical psychologists and education specialists who are on hand to help you through the years ahead.
+In Aspire, we have experienced social workers, support workers and clinical psychologists who are on hand to help you through the years ahead.
 As a consequence of what may have happened before he or she came to live with you, your child may have developed ways of coping which make it difficult for them to form relationships and manage their emotions and behaviour.

 The local authority which placed your child with you is responsible for assessing your adoption support needs for three years after the Adoption Order was made.
 After three years, it becomes the responsibility of the local authority where you live to assess your needs and to provide support to you and your family.